employer federal tax id employer federal tax id

 2. Hiring Employees: An EIN is necessary to hire and report employee taxes.
 Without it, you cannot process payroll or fulfill employer tax obligations.

-3. Bank Accounts: Banks require an EIN to open a business account.
+3. Bank Accounts: Banks require an EIN to open a business account with the help of an online notary.
 This step ensures proper separation between personal and business finances.

 4. Business Licenses: Many states require an EIN when obtaining business licenses or permits.